dbus2/zbus/CONTRIBUTING.md

   more information, including the rationale.
 * Please try your best to follow [these guidelines](https://wiki.gnome.org/Git/CommitMessages) for commit messages.
 * Add details to each commit about the changes it contains.
-MR description is for summarizing the overall changes in the MR, while commit logs are for describing the specific changes of the commit in question.
+PR description is for summarizing the overall changes in the PR, while commit logs are for describing the specific changes of the commit in question.
-* When addressesing review comments, fix the existing commits in the MR (rather than adding additional commits) and force push (as in `git push -f`) to your branch.
+* When addressesing review comments, fix the existing commits in the PR (rather than adding additional commits) and force push (as in `git push -f`) to your branch.
 You may find [`git-absorb`](https://github.com/tummychow/git-absorb) and [`git-revise`](https://github.com/mystor/git-revise) extremely useful, especially if you're not